Keep Christ in Christmas This Year: 15 Low-Stress Ideas

 My son once wrapped up a couple of his own (definitely used) crayons to give to his buddy.
 I added it to the birthday gift I had bought.
 And you know what?
 E’s friend was excited to receive the crayon and E felt really good about giving his buddy something special all on his own.

-This year, one of E’s friends gave him 2 dimes for his birthday, and another gave him a handmade card.
+Last year, one of E’s friends gave him 2 dimes for his birthday, and another gave him a handmade card.
 The dimes were lovingly deposited into E’s bank (a coin for the bank is always a party around here), and the card is displayed proudly on E’s dresser.
 He loves those special gifts that were given straight from his friends’ hearts, and I’m thrilled that their parents encouraged those little boys when they thought of giving E those loving presents.
 I hope E is always so excited about any sincere gift that comes his way.

 Every so often, help your children go through their toys and ask them if they have any that they would like to give to someone else who would love to have some new toys to play with.